radiantearth/stac-api-spec/fragments/itemcollection/README.md

 Similarly to the relationship between a GeoJSON Feature and a STAC Item, a STAC ItemCollection should be a valid GeoJSON FeatureCollection to allow interoperability with existing tools that support GeoJSON.

-Items are represented in JSON format and are very flexible.
+Item objects are represented in JSON format and are very flexible.
 Any JSON object that contains all the required fields is a valid STAC ItemCollection.

 - Examples: